bennypowers/bennypowers.dev/posts/2025-04-29-introducing-design-tokens-language-server.md

 ```

 The `design-tokens-language-server` takes your project's design tokens in this format
 and uses them to provide real-time feedback and advanced editing capabilities in your code editor.
-Just like the DTCG format is interoperable across different platforms, the language server is designed to work with any code editor that supports the Language Server Protocol (LSP).
+Just like the DTCG format is interoperable across different platforms, the language server is designed to work with any code editor that supports the [Language Server Protocol (LSP)][lsp].

 ## What Is a Language Server?

 Before building the `design-tokens-language-server`, I wrote a handful of tools to help in my day-to-day work with design tokens in CSS files:
 - Stylelint plugins to catch and fix issues with the tokens in my stylesheets.
-- Snippets for neovim and vscode to make it easier to quickly add tokens to files
+- Snippets for Neovim and VSCode to make it easier to quickly add tokens to files
-- Custom neovim scripts to do things like toggle fallback values and refactor tokens across files.
+- Custom Neovim scripts to do things like toggle fallback values and refactor tokens across files.

 These tools were great for me, but they weren't all editor-agnostic.
 I wanted to create something that could be used by anyone, regardless of their editor of choice, and share my know-how with my colleagues.
 Just like how web components allow you to create reusable UI components that can be used in any web application, and design tokens provide a consistent way to define design decisions across platforms, I wanted to create a tool that could be used by anyone, regardless of their editor of choice.
 Language servers are the perfect solution for this.

 A language server is a tool that provides language-specific features like auto-completion, linting, and refactoring to any code editor.
-It communicates with editors via the [Language Server Protocol (LSP)][lsp], meaning it can work seamlessly across popular IDEs like VSCode, WebStorm, Sublime Text, and even terminal-based editors like NeoVim.
+It communicates with editors via the [Language Server Protocol (LSP)][lsp], meaning it can work seamlessly across popular IDEs like VSCode, WebStorm, Sublime Text, and even terminal-based editors like Neovim.

 ## Why You Need the Design Tokens Language Server